-Not long ago, I found out that my wife’s grandfather was an architect, who happened to design Fiji’s first major airport passenger terminal.
+Not all that long ago, I found out that my wife’s grandfather was an architect, who happened to design Fiji’s first major airport passenger terminal.
 If you think getting to Fiji and Australia is hard today, imagine what it was like in 1958.
-Actually, I’ll show you.
+Better yet, it’s more fun to show you.

 The Route + Boarding Passes

 Making a whopping six stops, this journey began at London Heathrow before connecting in New York, San Francisco, Honolulu and Fiji, many of which featured overnight connections.

 This epic journey spanned 60 hours of travel on what was known as the Southern Cross route, a major advancement of its time.
 You could also fly the opposite direction, along what’s known as the Kangaroo Route, taking you entirely around the world with stops in Darwin, Singapore, Calcutta, Karachi, Cairo and Tripoli.

 Do you think we could be trusted to write down our own real seating assignment in the modern world?
 Back then, you could.
 I know where I’d be sitting… every time.
 At least they used pen!

 A fascinating hand written receipt for First Class travel around the world for £630.
 As I mentioned, it sounds like a steal now, but it was the equivalent of 130 weeks salary then.
 Imagine two plus years of pay stubs just to take a single journey?

 Thank goodness work was paying!
 Note, the itinerary fails to mention all the stops he would encounter in both directions!

 Though it’s easy enough to get a letter corrected these days, apparently name changes were far easier then than they are today!
 I find it fascinating that there is no “to” or “from” included.
 You have to wonder how many people ended up on the wrong flight?!

 I’m sure Dom appreciated the service charge voucher.
 Fortunately, these charges are incorporated in the cost of our tickets today.